-New scientific discoveries are indicating that this next solar flare cycle could potentially be powerful enough to distrupt our planet’s entire electric grid.
-In this report, I will document the number of changes taking place with our magnetic field, the sun and our solar system while expaining some of the concerns that today’s leading scientists have voiced.
+New scientific discoveries are indicating that this next solar flare cycle could potentially be powerful enough to disrupt our planet’s entire electric grid.
+In this report, I will document the number of changes taking place with our magnetic field, the sun and our solar system while explaining some of the concerns that today’s leading scientists have voiced.
 I will also be examining how humankind may also be affected energetically.

 What is Electromagnetic Pollution?

 TV, cell phone towers, power lines, and house appliances—while they make lives more convenient for some, they also contribute to polluting our electromagnetic atmosphere.
 A growing number of scientists, health care professionals, and concerned citizens argue that these invisible frequencies are responsible for a host of various health problems.
 Meanwhile, the largest polluter has gone unnoticed: the sun.
 And it’s about to fire up again.

 Our Plant’s Magnetic Field

 The magnetosphere is a bubble of magnetism that surrounds Earth and protects us from solar wind.
 Fortunately, our planet’s magnetic field diverts most particles into a circular path around the Earth.
 Like weather patterns found on Earth, solar wind patterns can change rapidly.

 Luckily, our planet’s magnetosphere quickly responds to the threat and absorbs the impact, wiggling and jiggling in the process.
 Geophysicists call this reaction a geomagnetic storm, but because of how it disrupts the Earth’s magnetic field, it could also be called electromagnetic pollution.
 This is when we see the Aurora Borealis in our night skys.